thomasphys/StudentDocker/README.md

 ## MacOS X11 Forwarding
-You will first need to install homebrew by following the instructions [here](https://brew.sh/).
+You will need to install XQuartz version >2.7.10, you can do this with homebrew or by installing a .dmg file

+### Homebrew method
+Install homebrew by following the instructions [here](https://brew.sh/).

 Next, you'll want to get XQuartz version >2.7.10 by running